jack-valko/Zabbix-Meraki-Discovery/README.md

 Running by hand will take a few minutes to complete and about an hour for all SNMP data to start trickling in.

-## Monitoring Meraki devices with Interfaces SNMP
+## Monitoring Meraki Devices with Interfaces SNMP
 The templates uses SNMP to monitor individual Meraki devices that support SNMP, it does not use the Meraki Cloud SNMP.
 You should keep in mind:
 1. Your {$SNMP_COMMUNITY} macro must match the SNMP string you entered into your Meraki Dashboard in [Network-wide > General > Reporting](https://documentation.meraki.com/General_Administration/Monitoring_and_Reporting/SNMP_Overview_and_Configuration#Configuration)
 2. Not all Meraki devices support SNMP, the template attempts to take this into account